 - Select the roofing system on a life-cycle cost basis. - For ease of maintenance, specify a long-lasting premium roofing system commensurate with the facility life cycle and architectural theme. - Design shall account for the slope of the building frame.
 This is preferred over other methods, such as tapering the roof to achieve a positive slope. - Provide roof drainage overflows through parapet walls, where field drain overflows are not constructible. - Provide slip resistant walkway pads on low-slope roofs subject to heavy foot traffic to prevent roof damage. - At roof walkways, penthouse door entries, and other high traffic roof areas, walking treads shall be provided with a color contrasting to the field color to clearly define the pathways. - Provide adequate clearance between roof surfaces and other objects to allow access for roof repairs and replacement. - Maintain clear access pathways to get maintenance materials and equipment to and across the roofs.
 This includes coordinating conduits, piping, and expansion joints.
-Do not install pipes or conduits across walkways without installing permanent low slope crossover ramps, with hand rails and slip resistant walking surface for delivering materials using hand trucks. - Do not design for use of access hatches or forklift/crane without approval. - Specify a minimum slope of 1/2" per foot to ensure positive drainage of the roof surface. - Specify 1" slope per foot for roofing crickets, diamonds, and saddles. - No asphalt based products are allowed above or over PVC roof material. - Provide white 60 mil minimum PVC roof membrane on standard roofs; 85 mil PVC on unusual surfaces. - Flame spread index is 25 at minimum when tested in accordance with ASTM E84. - Roofing shall meet Factory Mutual requirements for conditions of use, including minimum 1-120 Wind test at the Port of Seattle. - Do not use pop rivets on exposed sheet metal details. - Provide 1/2" coverboard.
+Do not install pipes or conduits across walkways without installing permanent low slope crossover ramps, with hand rails and slip resistant walking surface for delivering materials using hand trucks. - Do not design for use of access hatches or forklift/crane without approval. - Specify a minimum slope of 1/2" per foot to ensure positive drainage of the roof surface.
+(Slope of 1/4" minimum per code can be allowed in certain circumstances, discuss with Port Representatives). - Specify 1" slope per foot for roofing crickets, diamonds, and saddles. - No asphalt based products are allowed above or over PVC roof material. - Provide white 60 mil minimum PVC roof membrane on standard roofs; 85 mil PVC on unusual surfaces. - Flame spread index is 25 at minimum when tested in accordance with ASTM E84. - Roofing shall meet Factory Mutual requirements for conditions of use, including minimum 1-120 Wind test at the Port of Seattle. - Do not use pop rivets on exposed sheet metal details. - Provide 1/2" coverboard.